petershekoni/aws-serverless-etl-pipeline/README.md

 ---
 ## Key Features & Technical Highlights

 * Infrastructure as Code (IaC): The entire infrastructure is defined and version-controlled using the AWS Serverless Application Model (SAM), ensuring consistent and repeatable deployments.
 All IAM roles and permissions are explicitly defined for security (Principle of Least Privilege).
+Permissions to S3, DynamoDB, SNS, and CloudWatch are scoped at the resource level, and cross-service access (e.g., S3-to-Lambda) is locked down using SourceArn and SourceAccount conditions to prevent unauthorized invocation.
 * Event-Driven & Decoupled: The pipeline is fully event-driven.
 An EventBridge schedule triggers ingestion, and S3 Events trigger processing.
 This loose coupling makes the system resilient and easy to extend.
 * Automated Data Quality: The processing function includes a data validation step.
 Invalid records are rejected and an alert is published to an SNS topic, preventing data corruption downstream and ensuring operational visibility.
 * Optimized Data Storage: